placek/pmate/README.md

 #### Create a new branch in repo

-Before we start session we need to set up the repository.
+Before you start session, set up the repository:

     $ cd <project_path>
     $ git checkout -B pair/with_placek

+###### NOTE:
-This point is optional, but it will keep the main branches clean and every change made during the session will be able to revert, add seperately or manages someway different at will.
+This point is optional, but it will keep the main branches clean and every change made during the session managable at will.

 #### Set up authorized keys

 `pmate` looks up the SSH keys of pair programming developers in a file called `.authorized_keys` in the root of the project.
-The format of that file is a [simplified format of standard `authorized_keys`](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) file used by SSH daemon.
-It consists of public SSH keys - one line per key. the file does not support additional parameters like `command`.
+The format of that file is a [simplified format of standard `authorized_keys` file](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) used by SSH daemon.
+It consists of public SSH keys - one line per key.
+The file does not support additional parameters like `command`.

 Remember to add your key to the `.authorized_keys` file.